nichia/nichia.github.io/_posts/2019-06-30-deploying_rails_and_js_jquery_app_to_heroku.markdown

 Run `$ heroku open` to open the url in a browser and view your app

 ## Major Issue
-One major issue that I ran into - while the JS/jQuery pages are able to access the asset-pipelines data, the Rails views pages were not able to load as it could not access the image file from asset-pipeline.
+One major issue that I ran into while the JS/jQuery pages were able to access the asset-pipelines data, the Rails views pages were not able to load as it could not access the image file from asset-pipeline.
 After searching, finally found the fix [on Stack Overflow]( https://stackoverflow.com/questions/49440304/rails-asset-is-not-present-in-asset-pipeline-when-using-image-tag
 )